factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/keyconcepts/README.md

 The before-mention business objects would - in most real-life systems - be hosted in a relational  or NoSQL databases.
 Those system include various costly indirections, at least the protocol overhead to move the data from one address space to the other, in most cases I/O subsystem involvement.
-In FactoryFX, the data would direclty reside in the business objects needing it.
+In FactoryFX, the data would directly reside in the business objects needing it.
 The business objects themselves carry all dependencies needed to fulfill their contracts.
 All those are hosted in-memory in the same address space without any need to synchronize, which is basically the highest-performance solution.